Mar del Plata: Economy

 Since the 2000s, a local company builds and develops oil industry equipment, with customers in the United States, Russia, Oman and Egypt.

-Located southwest of the city there are quartzite quarries.
+Located southwest of the city are quartzite quarries.
 The stone is traditionally used in construction.
-There is a huge area of farms in the rural areas surrounding the city, specialized mostly in the cultivation of vegetables.
-In 2012, Mar del Plata became a wine-producing area, when a wine company from Mendoza province produced 20,000 lt from a vineyard at Chapadmalal beach from grape varieties such as Sauvignon blanc, Chardonnay, Riesling and Gewürztraminer.
-Since then, the local winery turned into a tourist attraction.
-Microbeweries flourished during the 2010s, amounting by 2016 to one third of the national production.
+The large acreage of farms in the rural areas surrounding the city specialize mostly in the cultivation of vegetables.

+In 2012, Mar del Plata became a wine-producing area, when a wine company from Mendoza province produced 20,000 barrels <--?--> from a vineyard at Chapadmalal beach.
+It processed such f grape varieties as Sauvignon blanc, Chardonnay, Riesling and Gewürztraminer.
+Since then, the local winery has turned into a tourist attraction.
+Microbeweries also flourished during the 2010s, amounting by 2016 to one-third of the national production.

-Although the area had suffered from a high rate of unemployment from 1995 to 2003, Mar del Plata has seen 46,000 new jobs created from the third quarter of 2003 to the third quarter of 2008, representing an increase of 22%.
+Although the area had suffered from a high rate of unemployment from 1995 to 2003, Mar del Plata had 46,000 new jobs created from the third quarter of 2003 to the third quarter of 2008, representing an increase of 22%.

 The 2008 Davis Cup Final was held in Mar del Plata.
-After being shut for a decade, the Gran Hotel Provincial (one of the largest hotels in Argentina) was reopened by the Madrid-based NH Hotels, in 2009.
+After being shut for a decade, the Gran Hotel Provincial (one of the largest hotels in Argentina) was renovated and reopened in 2009 by the Madrid-based NH Hotels.

-Mar del Plata continues to lead Argentina's room availability: of 440,000 registered hotel rooms nationwide in early 2009, the city was home to nearly 56,000 (5,000 more than Buenos Aires).
+Mar del Plata continues to lead Argentina's room availability: of 440,000 registered hotel rooms nationwide.
+In early 2009, the city was home to nearly 56,000 (5,000 more rooms than in Buenos Aires city).